Culinary & Taste

 From Sea To Smoker: Your Guide To Homemade Smoked Salt

 The type of wood used to create the smoke will affect the flavor of the smoked salt, with common choices including hickory, mesquite, and oak.
 In addition to its distinctive flavor, smoked salt also has a long shelf life, making it a convenient ingredient to have on hand in the kitchen.
-It can be used as a seasoning for meats, vegetables, and even cocktails, providing a smoky depth of flavor without the need for a grill or smoker.
+It can be used as a seasoning for meats, vegetables, and even cocktails, providing a smoky depth of flavor.

 In this blog post, I wanted to go over the steps to make your own smoked salt and some tips to help you get the best results.